 Heated Rivalry creator Jacob Tierney has shared a hopeful update about season two’s premiere window.

-After five weeks of yearning, passionate trysts, and heartbreaking moments, we were finally treated to the last episode of the gay hockey romance drama on 26 December.
+After five weeks of yearning, passionate trysts, and heartbreaking moments, fans were finally treated to the last episode of the gay hockey romance drama on 26 December.

-Titled ‘The Cottage,’ the episode follows Shane (Hudson Williams) and Ilya (Connor Storrie) as they travel to the former’s cottage for some much-needed R&R.
+In ‘The Cottage’, Shane (Hudson Williams) and Ilya (Connor Storrie) escape to the former’s cottage for a private retreat.

-Since its release, the season finale has garnered universal acclaim, with fans and critics praising the episode’s writing, direction, as well as Storrie and Williams’ touching performances.
+Since airing, the season finale has been widely praised, with fans and critics applauding the writing, direction and the heartfelt performances of Storrie and Williams.

 However, in a recent interview with Entertainment Weekly, Tierney appeared to refute those claims, revealing that season two will not have an extended hiatus.

 “It’s not gonna be two years.
 It’s not even gonna be 18 months, I don’t think.
-So we’re gonna go as fast as we can, while ensuring that we’re doing as good as a job as we possibly can,” Teirney explained.
+So we’re gonna go as fast as we can, while ensuring that we’re doing as good a job as we possibly can,” Tierney explained.

 “There’s only so fast a track to go down when the show is written and directed by one person.
 I haven’t started writing yet.
 I’m going to.
 We are aware.
 We want to get the season out as soon as we can, as well, while also making sure that we give people a good second season.”